 Carry-On Baggage Allowance

-But Ryanair still lets you down with a very small main bag.
-At its narrowest, the bag you are allowed is just 20cm deep, which means a lot of people will need to purchase a new bag.
+Ryanair's new extra-small bag is great for cameras, laptops, and handbags, which used to have to go into your main luggage (still the policy on easyJet), but the airline still lets you down with a very small main bag.
+Allowed bags are a mere 20cm deep, which means a lot of people will need to purchase a new bag to meet these requirements.

 05 of 05